“Can I use Power Automate to produce a daily report of the Planner tasks? I’d like to see the new tasks, open tasks and the tasks closed today.”

 @and( equals( item()?['percentComplete'], int(100) ), equals( utcNow('yyyy-MM-dd'), formatDateTime(item()?['completedDateTime'],'yyyy-MM-dd') ) )

 Since you’re using multiple filters, use the advanced mode available in the ‘Filter array’.
 The result can be again converted into html table.
+You can even include a link to the Planner tasks.

 Filter all open Planner tasks